Skip to content

 Dumbbell Glute Bridge (2 legs)

 How To Perform: Also known as the hip thrust exercise, the dumbbell glute bridge is pretty straightforward.
 Drive the heels into the ground, pinch the buttock cheeks together, and feel the contraction in your glutes.
+The dumbbell glute bridge can be done with both legs or single-legged.

 Progression: A progression to this exercise is the single-leg glute bridge.
 To do the single-leg glute bridge, maintain the queues but keep one foot in the air.